About CharlesGPT

 Possible next steps include RAG (retrieval-augmented generation: grounding answers in a specific dataset), BERT-style pretraining or encoders for intent/classification alongside the generative model, and other architectures and/or fine-tuning experiments.
 For now, the interface runs on a single model: GPT-2 (small).

-1. Overview of charlesgpt (currently only usingGPT-2)
+1. Overview (currently GPT-2 only)

 - Model type: Causal (decoder-only) language model, trained for next-token prediction.